Timeline

 “Design A Suite”

-El Cortez holds the “Design A Suite” competition.
+El Cortez held the “Design A Suite” competition.

 Life is Beautiful